 - Preheat oven to 375 degrees.

-- In a large mixing bowl, combine 1-¾ cup almond flour, 2 tbsp coconut flour, 1 tbsp baking powder, 1@ tsp salt, and 2 tbsp grated parmesan cheese.
+- In a large mixing bowl, combine 1-¾ cup almond flour, 2 tablespoon coconut flour, 1 tablespoon baking powder, 1@ teaspoon salt, and 2 tablespoon grated parmesan cheese.
 Mix to combine.

 - Add 1 cup shredded zucchini and 2 ounces grated sharp cheddar cheese.
 Toss with flour mixture to coat.

-- Make a well in the center of flour mixture and add 2 eggs, 4 tbsp melted butter, and ⅓ cup whole milk yogurt.
+- Make a well in the center of flour mixture and add 2 eggs, 4 tablespoon melted butter, and ⅓ cup whole milk yogurt.
 Stir to combine.

 - Line a baking sheet with parchment paper.
 Scoop ¼ cup size scoops of dough onto baking sheet.